-This is part two of my four-part series commemorating the one-year anniversary of the Defend Trade Secrets Act.
-The series will culminate with a live webcast from the Texas State Bar on May 16: “One Year of Defend Trade Secrets Act Litigation.”
+This was part two of my four-part series commemorating the one-year anniversary of the Defend Trade Secrets Act.

 Has the Defend Trade Secrets Act put a stop to corporate espionage by foreign governments and companies?